learn-co-curriculum/dsc-pandas-groupby/README.md

 ## Grouping With Multiple Groups

-We can also split our data into multiple different levels of groups by passing in an array containing the name of every column we would like to group by--for instance, by every combination of both `Sex` and `Pclass`.
+You can also split data into multiple different levels of groups by passing in an array containing the name of every column you want to group by--for instance, by every combination of both `Sex` and `Pclass`.

 ```python
 df.groupby(['Sex', 'Pclass']).mean()